lurchmath/lde/src/experimental/readme2.md

 ## Attributes

 Any LC in a document can have two kinds of attributes - LC attributes and ordinary js attributes.
 This validation algorithm uses many different attributes of both kinds to carry out its work in addition to those already defined for all LCs.
 Attributes which must be supplied by the user are saved as LC attributes as part of the document content.
 Attributes which can be computed from the user's content are stored in js attributes.
-There may be exceptions to this for caching and such in the future, but for now here is the list of attributes used by the algorithm and what they mean.
+There are exceptions to this however, because the `LC.copy()` function only copies LC attributes, not js attributes, so sometimes we use an LC attribute when having that functionality makes the code simpler.

 ### LC Attributes